- Demand Planning

 Seasonal demand forecasting is unsurprisingly complex, leading to more questions than answers for many ecommerce businesses.
 Check out the following frequently asked questions about seasonal demand forecasting to learn more.

 Which method of demand forecasting is more suitable for seasonal products?

 When it comes to different demand forecasting methods, the most suitable one for seasonal products will depend on your specific industry.
 However, relying on statistics is often the most detailed, reliable, and cost-effective strategy.
 Statistical forecasting allows you to pair regression analysis with trend projections to predict demand based on seasonal changes.

 The simplest forecasting method is trend projection.
-This method of forecasting uses your past sales data to predict future sales.
+This method of forecasting uses your past sales data to predict future demand and sales.

-However, relying on the trend projection method alone can lead to inventory forecasting mistakes because it does not account for the number of variables.
+However, relying on the trend projection method alone can lead to inventory forecasting errors because it does not account for the number of variables.
 This can lead to misidentified seasonal trends.

 What is a seasonal demand curve?